sketch-hq/SketchAPI/docs/pages/file-format.md

 The [JSON Schema](https://github.com/sketch-hq/sketch-file-format) based specification describes how Sketch documents are stored on disk, and how this changes from version to version.

-We hope this helps everyone building low level integrations of Sketch, such as server and command line applications that create and maniupulate Sketch files outside the Mac app.
+Build low level integrations of Sketch such as server and command-line applications.
+Read and generate…

 ## Typescript types